naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 - Continue to next phase

 **If ANY fail:**

+**First failure:**
+- Report failures with details
+- Switch mode: "Use Orchestrator Mode to resolve the issue."
+- Let Orchestrator analyze and fix validation errors
+- Re-run validation after Orchestrator fixes

+**If validation fails again after Orchestrator:**
 - STOP execution
+- Create checkpoint
 - Report failures
 - Request manual fix
 - Do NOT continue to next phase

+**If validation command itself fails (not test failures):**
+- Switch mode: "Use Orchestrator Mode to resolve the issue."
+- Orchestrator will check environment, dependencies, configuration

 ## 8. Final Report